Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 I compared once a campaign with and without this checkbox checked and with enhanced bidding, and the enhanced bidding worked slightly better.

-Now, you want to click on “Show more settings” and change the Ad Rotation’s default configuration to “Prefer best performing ads.”
+Now, you want to click “Show more settings” and change the Ad Rotation’s default configuration to “Prefer best performing ads.”

 At first glance, this seems to make sense, but it will skew the testing data.